Liamwrigley/Australian-Crime-Data-API-Frontend/README.md

 ### TODO:
  - Add styling for dropdowns
  - Finish styling on main page and responsiveness
- -Add line graph to represent data in visual format.
+ - Add line graph to represent data in visual format.

 ## TASK - backend
 Create backend API using MySQL, node.js and express.